matrix-org/matrix-spec-proposals/proposals/2278-deleting-content.md

 Assuming that encrypted events don't reuse attachments is controversial but hopefully acceptable.
-It does mean that stickers in encrypted rooms will end up getting re-encrypted/decrypted every time, but is hopefully be acceptable given the resulting improvement in privacy.
+It does mean that stickers in encrypted rooms will end up getting re-encrypted/decrypted every time, but is hopefully acceptable given the resulting improvement in privacy.

 An alternative approach to solving the problem of attachment reuse could be to